Altair lede image

 Kharon began tracking a Luxembourg-based holding company, Altair Holding S.A., as far back as July 2023—a year and a half before the U.S. designated an Altair-owned Kyrgyz bank for its role in a scheme to evade Russia sanctions.
-Last week, the U.K. designated Altair itself for the same reason.
+In August, the U.K. designated Altair itself for the same reason.

 That latest move, targeting a company within EU borders, underscored the West’s growing crackdown on Russia sanctions circumvention.
 Yet Altair and its broader network reflect how Russian business has continued to find facilitators and safe havens for its money in Western Europe and Central Asia, three and a half years into the country’s bloody war in Ukraine.

-Starting with Altair and its low-profile owner, Kharon traced a spectrum of Russian international interests, connecting to a billionaire’s empire that was jolted by a curious Russian court case, one that appeared less a matter of law than of leverage.
+Starting with Altair, Kharon traced a spectrum of Russian international interests, connecting to a billionaire’s empire that was jolted by a curious Russian court case, one that appeared less a matter of law than of leverage.

 The billionaire: Azimut entered Western Europe in 2008 and went on to operate mainly within Austria and Germany.
 It successively sold off its European hotel portfolio after the start of the war in Ukraine, though the corporate vehicles behind those assets remain active.